tc39/proposal-temporal/docs/README.md

 ## API Documentation

-> Please visit the API documentation on [**MDN**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal), the main API reference going forward.
+> Please visit the Temporal documentation on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal), the main API reference going forward.

 The Temporal API follows a convention of using types whose names start with "Plain" (like `Temporal.PlainDate`, `Temporal.PlainTime`, and `Temporal.PlainDateTime`) for objects which do not have an associated time zone.
 Converting between such types and exact time types (`Temporal.Instant` and `Temporal.ZonedDateTime`) can be ambiguous because of time zones and daylight saving time, and the Temporal API lets developers configure how this ambiguity is resolved.